(a) Equity shares of Company were sub-divided from the face value of Rs. 10/- each to face value of Re. 1/- each w.e.f. 10th March, 2024.

 The company uses the discounted cash flow techniques (in relation to interest-bearing borrowings and loans) which involves determination of present value of expected receipt/payment discounted using discount rate that reflects the issuer’s borrowing rate as at the end of the reporting period.
 The fair value so determined is classified as Level 2.

-40 Additional Regulatory Information required hv Schedule III
+40 Additional Regulatory Information required by Schedule III

-(i) The Tide Deeds in resepet of the immovable properties owned by the Company are in the name of the Company.
+(i) The Title Deeds in resepct of the immovable properties owned by the Company are in the name of the Company.

-The Company has not been declared w ilful defaulter by any bank or financial institution or government or any government authority.
+(ii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-There is no non-compliance with regard to the number of layers of companies prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017 <v) Compliance with approved scheme(s) of arrangements
+(iv) There is no non-compliance with regard to the number of layers of companies prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017

 a) directly or indirectly lend or invest in other person or entitiy identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or